Disclaimer: I don't own anything Mario related, Nintendo does, but I do own this story.

-Morton hated being called 'Shorty-Morty' even more than he hated being called 'Big Mouth', and jumped around waving his fists in the air trying to tell Roy off, but, once again, he was unable to make one peep.
+Morton hated being called 'Shorty-Morty' even more than he hated being called 'Big Mouth' (at least the latter was accurate), and jumped around waving his fists in the air trying to tell Roy off, but, once again, he was unable to make one peep.

 Roy watched Morton's antics for a little and a cruel grin spread across his face.
 "Ooooh," he said.
 "You can't speak!"

 Morton stopped moving and shook his head frantically at Roy.
 He couldn't lose his ability to talk – it wasn't possible.